persts/DotDotGoose/doc/source/main.rst

 Points
 ------
-This option will export a line for each point in your project file.
+This option will export a line for each point in your project.

     *survey_id, image_name, class_name, x, y*

 Chips
 -----
 This option will export a chip or subimage centered on each point with a width and height of your choosing.
-A directory will be created for each class in your project file.
+A directory will be created for each class in your project.
 The directory selected for exporting image chips must be empty.

 .. raw:: latex